 Issue/Design Element: On-Site Parking

-Parking and Access Policy 3.7.1 and Mount Hawthorn Centre Precinct
+Parking and Access Policy 3.7.1 a

 Policy 3.1.2

-Car parking requirement (nearest w
+Car parking requirement (nearest v

-Recreational Facility (1 space p er 30m 2 of gross floor area)
+Recreational Facility (1 space p

-• 183.7m2 gross floor area = 6.12 car bays
+• 183.7m 2 gross floor area = 6.12

-Existing Shops were noted to have a base requirement of four (4)
+have a base requirement of four (4)

-car bays in the most recent cou ncil approval.
+car bays in the most recent cou

-Total car bays required = 10 car ba ys 10 car bays
+Total car bays required = 10 car ba 10 car bays

-Adjustment factors:
+Adjustment factors: •

-0.85 (within 400 metres of a bus
+• 0.85 (within 400 metres of a but s stop/station)

-e or more existing public car parking
+• 0.95 (within 400 metres of one e or more existing public car parking

-place(s) with in excess of a tota l of 25 car parking spaces) 9.075 oor boyo
+place(s) with in excess of a tota l of 25 car parking spaces)

 Total adjustment factor = 0.8075 8.075 car bays

-Minus the car parking provided on- site 0.075 and have
+Minus the car parking provided on- site

-Bays provided on site = Nil Minus the previously approved on-s nite our parking shortfall 8.075 car bays
+Bays provided on site = Nil 8.075 car bays

+Minus the previously approved on-

-Previously approved shortfall = 3.6 4.475 car bays
+car bays OMC 25 November 1996 4.475 car bays

-Resultant Shortfall cal bays Olvic 25 November 1990 4.475 car bays
+Resultant Shortfall 4.475 car bays

 Performance Criteria: Adequate car parking is to be provide

-. c. omano omona. that unreasonable commercial parking
+that unreasonable commercial parkin

 adjacent residential streets.
 Car

-visually detract from the public environment
+visually detract from the public enviro

-of the area and, preferably, should not be visible from
+of the area and, preferably, should

 streets and public spaces.
 They sh

-located underground or at the rear of properties.
+Applicant justification: located underground or at the rear of N/A properties.

-Applicant justification: N/A
+Applicant justification.
+N/A

-m4 000

-Officer comment: For full comments refer to attachment
+For full comments refer to attachme nt 002

-Officer comment.
-As noted above the applicant ha provide evidence to the City that the
+Officer comment: As noted above the applicant ha

+provide evidence to the City that the

-No. 373 (Lot 2) Oxford Street is will
+No. 373 (Lot 2) Oxford Street is willing to agree to the

-original condition of approval (ii) and
+original condition of approval (ii) and (iv) relating to the

-provision of car bays for the use of be
+provision of car bays for the use of both properties being

-located on the Lot 2 at the applicants
+located on the Lot 2 at the applicants cost.

-Without such an agreement the lot
+Without such an agreement the lo •

 providing any on-site car bays, and

 of 4.475 car bays on top of the

 shortfall of 3.6 car bays (of which ch the cash-in-lieu

 payment was waived).

-Circon the notions of the core of the by often was ='
+Observations of the second has after a second a ""

 Given the nature of the use where

-need to bring music equipment to an likely that majority of the customers
+need to bring music equipment to an

-to and from the site by car, and a
+likely that majority of the customers to and from the site by car, and a

 increase pressure on the existing or

-potentially overflow into the adjoining
+potentially overflow into the adjoining of

-Given that the premise can cater for
+Given that the premise can cater fo 0

 (usually consisting of three to four

 any one time and their associated

 potential for a large parking demand

-use, and a "nil" provision of on-si
+use, and a "nil" provision of on-si te car bays is not

-considered adequate in this instance. ı